CBD and Alcohol: Behind the Buzz Around CBD-Infused Booze

 Instead, “it will reduce your anxiety and stress level, mellow you out, and make you loosen up.”

-In terms of the quantity and amounts, Csonka said he offered both full-spectrum CBD and CBD isolate, and would usually add a small amount to each drink, about 0.13mL.
+In terms of the quantity and amounts, Csonka said he offered both full-spectrum CBD (which contains small amounts of THC) and CBD isolate, and would usually add a small amount of the tincture to each drink, about 0.13mL.

 What happens when you combine CBD gummies and alcohol?